Thing 2: Organization

 The TIER Protocol provides a guided hierarchy with descriptions and information on structuring a research compendium for computational reproducibility and curation.

-The Open Science Framework offers many helpful tips and guides on best practices for sharing data and research workflows.
+The Open Science Framework offers many helpful tips and guides on best practices for project files, including file naming, organizing files and version control.

 - File management | Research Data Management Service Group. (n.d.).
 Retrieved December 14, 2021, from https://data.research.cornell.edu/content/file-management